-Absolutely, none of your details that are kept by us are submitted to any 3rd parties and payments are made securely through Paypal.
+Absolutely, none of your details that are kept by us are submitted to any 3rd parties and payments are made securely through Paypal and Stripe.

 When you purchase a Tunecraft Sounds product, you are purchasing a LICENSE to use the sounds within your musical compositions.
 The original producer of the sounds will always remain the OWNER of the sounds.